kanidm/kanidm/designs/radius.rst

 anyway, at this step the radius credential could be created.
 However, this raises a question of how valuable that "trust" is beyond simply being a credential and administration silo.

+I honestly think this is the better idea, it makes more sense because we trust the user to login and then generate per-site details.
+It also means even in the trust, we aren't distributing credentials and the point of a trust IS the credential siloing.

 Future
 ------